rnb3ds/docs-site/docs/en/env/reference/file-format.md

 ### Lists

-Lists are flattened into indexed keys:
+Lists are flattened to indexed keys:

 ```yaml
 allowed_hosts: